Employment: you and your job

 Losing your job

 Losing your job, or finding out that you are facing redundancy can be a very difficult time for employees and their families.
-You need to know what your employer should give you when you lose your job (for example, your P45) and what constitutes unfair dismissal.
+You need to know what your employer should give you when you lose your job and what constitutes unfair dismissal.
 You may be entitled to redundancy.
-You should contact your local Intreo centre or social welfare office for information about Jobseeker's Benefit and Jobseeker's Allowance.
+You should contact your local Intreo centre or Social Welfare Branch Office for information about Jobseeker's Benefit and Jobseeker's Allowance.
 If you have been unemployed for some time, you may be eligible for an employment scheme.